superlinked/VectorHub/docs/articles/recommender_from_clickstreams.md

 )
 ```

-The first five rows of the resulting index of embeddings looks like this:
+The first five rows of the resulting index of embeddings look like this:

 |     |    0 |     1 |     2 |     3 |     4 |     5 |     6 |     7 |     8 |     9 |    10 |    11 |    12 |    13 |    14 |    15 |
 |----:|-----:|------:|------:|------:|------:|------:|------:|------:|------:|------:|------:|------:|------:|------:|------:|------:|